Information for Parents & Students

 Students - Interested in Capture the Flag?

 Do you like puzzles?
 Are you passionate about solving a mystery?
 Are you interested in pursuing a career in Cybersecurity?
 Want to be a super hero in the hacking world?
 If you answered yes to any of these questions, then a Capture the Flag Ethical Hacking Cybersecurity competition is for you.

-MAGIC’s competitions are for beginner level high school and college students ages 14-19 interested in pursuing a career in Cybersecurity.
+MAGIC’s competitions are for entry-level high school, college, and nontraditional college students interested in pursuing a career in Cybersecurity.

 So what skills do you need to get started in CTF’s?

 1. Persistence.
 You cannot give up easily.
 There have been numerous times where one attack and you get the flag.
 Satisfaction guaranteed!

 2. Google-fu.
 In the IT world, Google is your best friend.
 Chances are if you are thinking it, someone else has already encountered it, and come up with 10 different solutions for it.
 The real MAGIC is sifting through all the information to find your answer.

 3. Willingness to learn.
 Information Technology changes every day.
 You, as a hacker must adapt as well.
 You should have a love of learning.
 Books, videos, manuals.
 Always strive to learn something new!

 4. CLI (Command line interface).
 You need to be comfortable moving around the command line.
 There are dozens of tools that only run from the command line!
 Find the tool that works for you.